ui > Inputs

 The value

 prop is what determines the input's value.
-For text inputs, this is simply the current text value of the input,
+For text inputs, this is simply the current text value of the input, making it simple to understand when writing stateful logic.
+For checkboxes and radio buttons, it's the checked

-as we describe below.
+prop, as we describe in following lessons.

 React input onChange prop